-Drag up and down to zoom in and out.
+Drag in the background of the timeline up and down to zoom in and out.

-Figure 257.
+Figure 293.
 Click and Drag Up and Down to Zoom

 - Drag left and right to scroll through time. - Buttons allow you to switch between day, week, month and year view.
 Or, navigate to a specific day in the mini calendar.